Kin Care Updates to align with California Paid Sick Leave Law

 Family Definitions under Kin Care Law

 Previously, the law only applied to specific family members, namely: a child, parent, spouse or domestic partner.
 The recent updates to Kin Care law brings it more current with the California Sick Leave laws.
-The new definition of family member now acknowledges biological, adoptive, foster, step and legal gardian relationships.
+The new definition of family member now acknowledges biological, adoptive, foster, step and legal guardian relationships.
 It also recognizes in loco parentis designations for parents when the employee was a minor child.
 New relationships now allowed under the kin care law include sibling, grandparent and grandchild relationships.
 Parents-in-laws are still not acknowledged under Kin Care.

 Important Note Regarding Kin Care and Sick Leave Usage for Family